Easter is nearly here again, and we know it means a chocolate blow-out for the kids, and maybe for us too.

 5. Scoot off that chocolate

 After the indulgence, keep the day car-free and go to the park for a scooter marathon or a big game of scooter tag.
-Get a scooter for yourself and make the kids' day by scooting the whole thing with them.
+Buy an adult scooter for yourself and make the kids' day by scooting the whole thing with them.
 Not only will they love you for it but you'll also be able to give yourself parenting brownie points for being a healthy role model.
 Scooting burns more calories than walking or cycling, 300 per hour in fact, and is an excellent lower body workout so it's big wins all round.

 Other ways to keep Easter healthy "issssh"